 How many times do we see perfect, airbrushed models smiling at us from TV, phone screens, and magazine covers?
 Unfortunately, too many individuals believe that these flawless images are a reality.
 They don’t think about the hours that go into hair, makeup, and editing.
 They end up comparing their real selves to a fantasy.

-The more they abuse a drug, the more dependent they grow on it.
-This substance dependency is coupled with their eating disorder, leading to co-occurring disorder.
-However, it may not be easy for family members to recognize substance abuse if they’re focused on extreme weight loss.
+The more they use a drug, the more dependent they grow on it.
+This substance dependency is coupled with their eating disorder, leading to a co-occurring disorder.
+However, it may not be easy for family members to recognize substance use if they’re focused on extreme weight loss.

 Someone who’s not eating healthily and abusing drugs needs anorexia treatment as well as treatment for addiction.
 It’s not enough to only address one or the other for a person to become well.